James De Lancey (loyalist)

 Colonel James De Lancey (Note: His surname also appears as Delancey, de Lancey or DeLancey.)
-(September 6, 1746 - May 2, 1804) was an American-born military officer and politician who led one of the best known and most feared of the loyalist units, De Lancey's Brigade, during the American Revolution.
-He was known as the "Commander of the Cowboys" by the loyalists and by the Patriots he was known as the "Outlaw of the Bronx".
-He later became a political figure in Nova Scotia.
-He represented Annapolis Township in the Nova Scotia House of Assembly from 1786 to 1794.
+(September 6, 1746 - May 2, 1804) was an American-born military officer and politician who led one of the best known and most feared of the loyalist units, De Lancey's Cowboys, during the American Revolutionary War.
+He was known as the "Outlaw of the Bronx."
+George Washington was well aware of James De Lancey’s activities and much desired his capture.
+He later became a political figure in Nova Scotia, representing Annapolis Township in the Nova Scotia House of Assembly from 1786 to 1794.
 He has become a controversial figure for unsuccessfully trying to use the courts to retrieve a slave he brought to Nova Scotia.

 Early life

 He was born in Westchester County, New York, the son of Peter DeLancey and Elizabeth (née Colden) DeLancey.
 Among his siblings was brother Stephen DeLancey, also a member of the Nova Scotia Assembly, and sister Susan DeLancey, who was married to Thomas Henry Barclay, a lawyer who also became one of the United Empire Loyalists in Nova Scotia and served in the colony's government.
 Another sister, the socialite, Alice De Lancey Izard, married Ralph Izard, who later represented South Carolina in the United States Senate.

 His paternal grandparents were French immigrant Etienne DeLancey and Anne (née Van Cortlandt) DeLancey, herself the third child of Gertrude (née Schuyler) Van Cortlandt and Stephanus Van Cortlandt, the Chief Justice of the Province of New York.
 His maternal grandfather, Cadwallader Colden, and his uncle, James DeLancey served as Colonial Governors of New York.